 Like the horseshoe arch, the multifoil arch is characteristic of Moorish architecture.
 This arch features multiple foils, or “leaves,” resulting in a scalloped shape.

-A final element of Islamic architecture is an attention to ornamental detail.
-Often reserved for interiors, this lavish approach to decoration includes jewel-like tiles arranged into geometric mosaics, patterned brickwork and kaleidoscopic stones, and exquisite calligraphic adornments.
+A final element of Islamic architecture is attention to ornamental detail.
+Often reserved for interiors, this lavish approach to decoration includes mosaic tiling, patterned brickwork and kaleidoscopic stones, exquisite calligraphic adornments, and other ornate components.

 Along with monumental domes, mesmerizing muqarnas vaulting, and distinctive arches, these eye-catching embellishments exhibit the transcendent nature of the Islamic building practice.